 Some children have a combination of aspects that we need to address.
 If we see a discrepancy between the expected academic results and what the learner is producing, have a conversation with the parents and the learning support teachers.
 There might be a history of interventions and recommendations on record.
 An educational psychologist will be able to determine whether the shortfalls are related to emotional difficulties, a fluctuating attention span, academic backlogs, developmental delays, etc. Such a clinician can then suggest other therapies and means of support – through a very clear and descriptive report and discussions.

 These referrals are best made in conversation with the head of the department and the school’s support team – as some situations may be slightly difficult to word to parents.
-However when we make those referrals, we’ll do so in kindness – to support our learners best.
+However, when we make those referrals, we’ll do so in kindness – to help our learners achieve their best.